Symbolism as a Figure of Speech: Meaning, Types, and Examples | Belekar Sir’s Academy

 Not all details in a text are symbolic.
 Sometimes a cigar is just a cigar.
 Over-interpretation can lead to reading meanings that were never intended.

-• A character drinking tea might simply be enjoying a beverage—not representing British colonialism or inner serenity.
+A character drinking tea might simply be enjoying a beverage—not representing British colonialism or inner serenity.
+Context is everything.

 Symbolism vs. Coincidence